A Time Clock That Works in the Bay

 Why Connecteam Is Best for Time Clock With Scheduling

 The clock holds its own.
 You get mobile punching, GPS stamps, geofencing on higher tiers, automatic overtime, and payroll-ready time sheets that export to QuickBooks, Gusto, Paychex, and Xero.
-Best of all for a small shop, the free plan covers up to 10 users with full features.
+Best of all, for a small shop, the free plan covers up to 10 users with full features.
 The catch is the pricing model: Connecteam sells in "hubs," which gets confusing fast, and the features a shop wants, like kiosk mode and geofencing, sit in the Advanced tier and up.
-There's also no offline mode and no facial recognition.
+There's also no offline mode or facial recognition.

 Key Features